 Freshman Admission for Veteran and Dependent Students

 Many veteran students are eligible for first-time freshman admission if they met the CSU eligibility requirements while still in high school.
-Students who fall under this category may request a pre-advising appointment with the campus of their choice to assist them in determining eligibility status.
-In addition, dependent students may use the below section to assist them in determining eligibility and application procedures.

 - Specific high school courses